TylerBloom/pest-parser-book/src/examples/awk.md

 **`anyhow`**: A trait object-based error handling library that provides excellent error context which is perfect for a language interpreter where various errors can occur at parsing, compilation, or runtime.

-**`lazy_static`**: Allows us to create global static values that are computed at runtime.
-We'll use this for our Pratt parser configuration, which needs to be shared across parsing operations.

 ## Understanding AWK's Structure

 AWK programs follow a simple but powerful pattern-action model: